 - 1. Payment for salary earned by regular staff in extra duties (i.e., effective education, special projects, project leader, class coverage, staff trainer, home tutor) shall be in accordance with the established payroll time sheet dates.
 Completed time sheets must be received in payroll by the established monthly cut-off date for payment to be made on that month's warrant. - 2.
-Time sheets for extra duties for the current school year must be received by payroll by the monthly cut-off date for September of the ensuing year.
-Payment will not be made for time sheets submitted after this established cut-off date, provided, that a written reminder is sent to all employees on or before August 31. - D On payday, each employee shall receive a statement which shall itemize the employee's compensation and deductions for that month, leave time used during the month, and the balance of accumulated leave which remains.
+Time sheets for extra duties completed for the prior year's individual contract must be received by payroll by October 15 of the ensuing year.
+A written reminder will be sent to all employees on or before August 31. - D On payday, each employee shall receive a statement which shall itemize the employee's compensation and deductions for that month, leave time used during the month, and the balance of accumulated leave which remains.
 Each employee shall also receive a statement each January of the total compensation and deductions for the prior calendar year. - E. In the event of a mistake in payment resulting in underpayment, corrections shall be made within five (5) working days of the request to make the correction. - F. Pay for employees terminating employment in June will continue in equal monthly installments for the remainder of the fiscal year.
-Should an employee request full payment of all compensation owed, a request in writing shall be made to the human resources department by June 10 for payment within 30 days of the termination date. - G. The District agrees to maintain a user task force to oversee the Section 125 plan.

-H. In the event an employee is on an unpaid leave of absence or separates from employment, all monies owed the employee will be paid in the next possible pay warrant.
+Should an employee request full payment of all compensation owed, a request in writing shall be made to the human resources department by June 10 for payment within 30 days of the termination date. - G. The District agrees to maintain a user task force to oversee the Section 125 plan. - H. In the event an employee is on an unpaid leave of absence or separates from employment, all monies owed the employee will be paid in the next possible pay warrant.